 Children sleep more easily when not surrounded by loads of light and many distractions, so keep bright sunlight (or artificial light such as street lamps) out of your little one's sleep space.

-A fantastic blackout option is the Blackout EZ Window Cover.
+Another fantastic blackout option is the Blackout EZ Window Cover.

 Whether you simply don’t feel like investing in custom blackout blinds for the nursery, or you like to travel and find it hard to make hotel rooms as dark as home, the Gro Anywhere Blind is a fantastic way to make any room dark in a hurry!
 And the best part is it sticks to any window with suction cups (no duct-taping garbage bags together for a curtain solution!) and it can be made bigger or smaller using the Velcro adhesives, to fit many window sizes.